SunilVeeravalli/XIRR_in_R/README.md

 Prepare your data in two columns:
 1. First column - dates
 2. Second column - amounts.
-The invested amount should be given a negative sign and the redemptions should be given a positive sign.
+The invested amount (debit) should be given a negative sign and the redemptions (credit) should be given a positive sign.

 Note: Please find the sample data provided in the repository